 Categories of contract language: performance, declaration, obligation

 Chapter 3 of the book is about “categories of contract language”, where different categories (like language of agreement, of obligation, and of performance) are identified, and rules (and examples) set out for each one.
 Language of performance is highlighted as the kind of thing that the contract itself causes to occur.
 No less than 16 different commonly used ways of expressing this are identified and graded from “avoid” to “recommended.”
-“Hereby” comes out on top (“recommended”), and above “do hereby”.
+“Hereby” comes out on top (“recommended”), and above “do hereby” click here now.
 Once you’ve read his analysis, you’ll probably agree it’s the best way to express that the contract itself causes the action to occur.
 So I use it here, despite it being an archaic “here” word.

 To me, breaking down language into categories like this (and others like them) are MSCD’s most useful mental discipline, because they help me think through exactly what I want a given clause to do, and then they give me the right language to do it with.

 [Again, trying to stick to edits MSCD specifically recommends.
 Here, the mixed-tense ‘sell’/’have sold’ language is very unclear and unusual, and could probably stand to be rethought or removed, but is not, as far as I can tell, a clear MSCD violation.]

 1. Subject to the terms and conditions herein, Inventors